-By law, not more than 10 percent of a RWHAP Part C award can be spent on administrative costs.
+By statute, not more than 10 percent of a RWHAP Part C award can be spent on administrative costs.
 Allocate to administrative costs staff activities that are administrative in nature.
 For further guidance on the treatment of costs under the 10 percent administrative limit, refer to PCN 15-01 Treatment of Costs under the 10 Percent Administrative Cap for Ryan White HIV/AIDS Programs Parts A, B. C, and D.

-The Further Consolidated Appropriations Act, 2020 (P.L.
-116-94), Division A, § 202 states, "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
+As required by the Consolidated Appropriations Act, 2021 (P.L.
+116-260), Division H, § 202 and Division A of the Further Continuing Appropriations Act, 2022 (P.L.
+117-70), "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
 See Section 4.1.iv Budget - Salary Limitation of HRSA's SF-424 Application Guide for additional information.
 Note that these or other salary limitations may apply in the following fiscal years, as required by law.